 Find a Duke Gardens ambassador (wearing a name tag or green vest) and ask them your questions!
 Learn what interesting things are growing or blooming right now, their favorite place to visit, or just how to find the nearest restroom.

-Community science (also called citizen science) is when people who aren't professional scientists help to collect and analyze information used to answer research questions that can't be studied without a large group of people.
+Collaborative science (also called citizen science or community science) is when people who aren't professional scientists help to collect and analyze information used to answer research questions that can't be studied without a large group of people.
 There are many projects you can participate in from Duke Gardens.
 Here are a few of our favorites:

 Bumble Bee Watch is a collaborative effort to track and conserve North America’s bumble bees.